microsoft/fluentui-charting-contrib/docs/Charting-Concepts/VerticalStackedBarChart.md

 - **Design figma**
   Vertical Stacked Bar Chart Figma - [Link](https://www.figma.com/file/WOoCs0CmNYZhYl9xXeCGpi/Data-viz-\(Archive\)?type=design&node-id=21153-80197&mode=design&t=kjtgBpG3tOGCcx00-0)
 - **Known issues**
-  - The axis titles are to be added (Already in [PR](https://github.com/microsoft/fluentui/pull/28580))
   - Setting the margins externally via the props may cut the x and y ticks if the margins provided are very less.
 Setting a minimum margin would prevent any such distortions.
 - **Performance**
   The performance aspect of a vertical stacked bar chart refers to how efficiently and effectively it conveys information to the viewer.
 Here are some key considerations regarding the performance of a line chart: